 Instead of holding your toddler down to brush their teeth or brushing their teeth while they’re asleep, work towards toothbrushing using teamwork and cooperation instead.

-How To Make Tooth Brushing Fun For Toddlers
+How To Make Brushing Teeth Fun For Toddlers

 It can be easy to be discouraged when your toddler is throwing a tantrum about brushing their teeth.
 Let’s focus instead on including this in our daily routines.
 Here are some strategies you can try!